-Do we really need a guide on how to make almond butter?
+Do we need a guide on how to make almond butter?
 Absolutely!
-So many things can have an impact on the end result, read texture and flavor.
+So many things can impact the result, read texture and flavor.

-I have been improving my almond butter recipe each and every time until I made the best batch I ever made.
+I have been improving my recipe each time until I made the best batch I have ever made.

-This recipe is easy and requires only 4 ingredients: raw almonds, maple syrup, oil, and sea salt.
+This easy recipe requires only 4 ingredients: raw almonds, maple syrup, oil, and sea salt.

-The “secret” to get super smooth and delicious almond butter is to start from blanched almonds.
+The “secret” to get super smooth and delicious almond butter is to start with blanched almonds.
 Leaving the skin out yields a creamier consistency (bye grittiness!) and a better flavor.
-When I can, I try to use Marcona almonds, which are rounder and a bit sweeter than regular almonds.
-Don’t worry if you can’t get your hands on it, this recipe works great with regular blanched almonds!
+I try to use Marcona almonds, which are rounder and a bit sweeter than regular almonds.
+Don’t worry if you can’t get your hands on it.
+This recipe works great with traditional blanched almonds!

 Then transfer to a baking sheet lined with parchment paper and roast for a bit less than 2 hours.
-Roasting time and temperature have a major impact on the flavor of your almond butter, a short roast and it will taste bland, too much and it will have an unpleasant bitter aftertaste.
+Roasting time and temperature greatly impact the flavor of your almond butter.
+A short roast will taste bland, while roasting too much will have an unpleasant bitter aftertaste.
 I had the best results by slow-roasting the almonds.
-By using this technique, almonds are evenly roasted from the outside to the inside.
-Plus you have fewer chances of burning them.
+This technique makes almonds evenly roasted from the outside to the inside.
+Plus, you have fewer chances of burning them.

-To make sure your almonds are perfectly roasted, remove one from the oven, let it cool 3-5 minutes and try breaking it.
-If it snaps and the inside is slightly golden brown, your almonds are ready.
+To ensure your almonds are perfectly roasted, remove one from the oven, let it cool for 3-5 minutes, and try breaking it.
+Your almonds are ready if it snaps and the inside is slightly golden brown.

 Once your almonds have cooled a bit, transfer to a blender and blend on high speed for 5-10 minutes.
-The longer you blend, the smoother the almond butter!
-A food processor can be used but it won’t give you a very smooth consistency.
+The longer you blend, the smoother the butter!
+We can use a food processor, but it won’t give you a smooth consistency.